 The Language and Speech Sciences Research Group is a vibrant group of speech pathologists, psychologists and educators exploring a range of different areas of normal and disordered speech, language and communication.

 Learning, Attitudes, Cognition and eBehaviour Research Group

-The Learning, Attitudes, Cognition and eBehaviour (LACe) research group consists of a collection of researchers who investigate and evaluate evidence-based methodologies in the context of learning, examining individual differences across a range of contexts.
+The group’s research consists of a collection of researchers who investigate and evaluate evidence-based methodologies in the context of learning, examining individual differences across a range of contexts.

 Western Australian Group for Evidence Informed Healthcare Practice

-Located in the School of Nursing, Midwifery and Paramedicine at Curtin University, we undertake a range of practice oriented research activities to improve clinical practice and healthcare outcomes in line with the Joanna Briggs Institute (JBI) framework.
+Located in the School of Nursing, Midwifery and Paramedicine, we undertake a range of practice oriented research activities to improve clinical practice and healthcare outcomes in line with the Joanna Briggs Institute (JBI) framework.

 Biotechnology and Drug Development Research Laboratory

 The laboratory’s research focuses on innovative pharmaceutical and therapeutic systems for diabetes treatment, utilising microencapsulation technology for drugs, pancreatic or bacterial-probiotic cells, and tissue engineering.